geminerald/simon-game/README.md

 Deployment
 -------------------

-This project was developed using the [Visual Studio Code](https://code.visualstudio.com), committed to git and pushed to GitHub by downloading git and pushing via the terminal in Visual Studio Code.
+This project was developed using [Visual Studio Code](https://code.visualstudio.com), committed to git and pushed to GitHub by downloading git and pushing via the terminal within Visual Studio Code.

 To deploy Rainbow Simon to GitHub Pages from its [GitHub repository](https://github.com/geminerald/simon-game), the following steps were taken:
 1. Log into GitHub.